Doap/acopio/wp-content/plugins/form-maker/readme.txt

 CSV/XML export possibility allows using the submitted data for data analysis and data presentation creating charts, diagrams and other visual forms.

+To make larger forms fit and look great on your pages and posts, you can use pagination option, cutting the form into multiple pages.

-Possibility of sending submitted form to various emails, providing them in Email to Field and separating by comma
+Possibility of sending submitted form to various emails, providing them in Email to Field and separating by comma.

+Survey tools are also very convenient for adding rating systems for the articles, e.g. for contests.

 ###IMPORTANT: If you think you found a bug in Form Maker or have any problem/ question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/26-form-maker.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).